arXiv/html_feedback/README.md

 #### Update Download：

 Now it will download html file.
 And later I will try to just build a html file base on the users' vision.
+#### Update in Develop_yichen
+The function seems works now.
+It can capture the math equation now!
+But just work for selected capture.
+There will be content you can downlaod and see!

 ## Develop Log 4/15 - 4/21